Cajun Thanksgiving Menu Ideas to Spice Up Your Holiday Feast

 Make-ahead tip: Prepare the casserole up to 24 hours in advance and refrigerate.
 Cover in foil and bake at 375°F for 20 minutes.
 Uncover and bake 20 to 25 minutes more.
 Top with french-fried onions instead of crispy shallots and bake 5 minutes to crisp up the onions.

 Get the recipe: Homemade Green Bean Salad

 Want to try delicious comfort food at its best?
-Serve this corn bread hot from the oven with sweet honey butter melting over every bite.
-It will instantly make you feel like you're right back home at your childhood kitchen table.
+Cajun cooking meets classic Southern corn bread in this flavorful twist on Thanksgiving dinner rolls.
+Serve this corn bread hot from the oven in a 10-Inch Cast Iron Skillet, ($15, Target) to truly impress your holiday guests.
+With sweet honey butter melting over every bite, it will instantly make you feel like you're right back home at your childhood kitchen table.
+There's a reason it's one of our favorite Cajun Thanksgiving sides!

 Although the base corn bread is great as is, we've included four ways to make this Cajun Thanksgiving recipe your own: